dessant/support-requests/assets/app-description.md

 ![](https://raw.githubusercontent.com/dessant/support-requests/master/assets/screenshot.png)

+## Supporting the Project

+The continued development of Support Requests is made possible thanks to the support of awesome backers.
+If you'd like to join them, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=support-requests&src=app), [PayPal](https://armin.dev/go/paypal?pr=support-requests&src=app) or [Bitcoin](https://armin.dev/go/bitcoin?pr=support-requests&src=app).

 ## Usage

 1. **[Install the GitHub App](https://github.com/apps/support)** for the intended repositories
 2. Create `.github/support.yml` based on the template below
 3. Start labeling issues as support requests

-⚠️ **If possible, install the app only for select repositories.
+**If possible, install the app only for select repositories.
 Do not leave the `All repositories` option selected, unless you intend to use the app for all current and future repositories.**

 #### Configuration